W

 White crappies are primarily filter feeders as juveniles, having big mouths and closely spaced gill rakers.
 They begin life as springtime babies and feed on zooplankton.
 Little crustaceans are easy pickings for them as they mature in the fall and winter.
 By the time they’re two years old, they can handle food like tiny fish and insects.

-Adults often feed on tiny fish like minnows and juvenile shad, albeit this dietary preference is very location-specific.
+Adults often feed on tiny fish like minnows and juvenile shad, although this dietary preference is very location-specific.
 Most of their food is consumed between the months of June and October.
 During the winter, they remain relatively inactive and do not feed much, and then they resume a modest pace of feeding in the spring.

 What Does The White Crappie Eat?